delasign/nextjs-starter-project/README.md

 1. <a href="https://www.delasign.com/blog/how-to-create-a-typescript-nextjs-project-that-uses-tailwind-css/?utm=nextjs-starter-project">How to create a Typescript NextJS project that uses Tailwind CSS 🔗</a>
 2. <a href="https://www.delasign.com/blog/structured-gatsby-reactjs-project/?utm=nextjs-starter-project">Our recommended structure for ReactJS, GatsbyJS or NextJS projects 🔗</a>
 3. <a href="https://www.delasign.com/blog/ts-react-redux-guide-2022/?utm=nextjs-starter-project">Typescript & React Redux: A Quick Setup Guide (2022) 🔗</a>
+4. <a href="https://www.delasign.com/blog/how-to-setup-nextjs-to-work-with-contentful/?utm=nextjs-starter-project">How to setup NextJS to work with Contentful 🔗</a>

 # 📚 Tutorials